 The Open Language is a space for learning languages in a relaxed but structured environment.
 It offers a friendly, non-school setting to improve speaking skills through conversations between native speakers and language learners.
 Organised through meet-ups, it is a place for developing friendships and building solidarity networks as well.
-The Open Language currently offers English and German learning opportunities and hopes to add more languages to the list.
+The Open Language currently offers Arabic, English and German learning opportunities and hopes to add more languages to the list.
 Participation is free of charge and everybody is welcome.

-What is it the Open Language about?
+What is it the Open Language Cafés about?

-The Open Language is a social setting for language learning that works on a skill-sharing basis.
+The Open Language Cafés are a social setting for language learning that works on a skill-sharing basis.
 Rather than being a traditional language school with a teacher and a student, it allows people to interact over a cup of tea or coffee and snacks.
 Participants are encouraged to converse freely on their topics of interest in smaller groups or with a tandem partner adjusted to their level of fluency.
-Native speaker volunteers are on hand to provide guidance and more targeted learning for those who desire it.
+Competent speaker volunteers are on hand to provide guidance and more targeted learning for those who desire it.

 While the German language café has been very useful for newcomers to Berlin, the English language café addressed particular needs of our community.
 Fearing that their asylum applications in Germany would not be accepted, refugees sometimes want to develop their English skills in order to increase their chances of finding a job elsewhere.
 Similarly, some migrants and refugees would like to learn academic English in order to be accepted to study.
-This list can easily grow: Women to feel more empowered, literature academics who want to keep their English fresh, students of German language who do not want to forget English in the meantime, curious community participants who just want to learn everything
+This list can easily grow: Women to feel more empowered, literature academics who want to keep their English fresh, students of German language who do not want to forget English in the meantime, curious community participants who just want to learn everything.

-Open Language activities
+Open Language Cafés activities

 The weekly meet-ups of the Open Language are open to everyone and participation is completely free of charge.

 Time and location of activities

 Tuesdays 18:00-20:00 English Language Café at Refugio